top of page

 Perfect for bringing height and a touch of formality to your garden or landscape.
 Naturally grows with an upright pyramidal shape

-Juniper - Blue Chip
+Juniper - Old Gold

-Juniper - Blue Chip
+Juniper - Old Gold

 ©2019 by Northland Nursery.
 Proudly created with Wix.com